kiwiko123/jdashboard/src/main/java/com/kiwiko/jdashboard/webapp/middleware/interceptors/README.md

 4. In your overridden `addInterceptors` method, call `InterceptorRegistry#addInterceptor` on the argument registry for your interceptor bean.

 ## Jdashboard Endpoint Interceptors
 Jdashboard provides a functional equivalent to Spring interceptors.
-To create one, :
+To create one:
 1. Create a Java class that implements `EndpointInterceptor`.
 2. Create a `@Bean` that wires up your interceptor in `MiddlewareInterceptorConfiguration`.
 3. `@Inject` your interceptor into `EndpointInterceptorChain`.